 You should use the standard application form for the Johns Hopkins Bloomberg School of Public Health, which is available online.
 You will be following instructions and deadlines for the ScM degree in the Department of Health, Behavior and Society.
-This application website will provide instructions for submitting all supporting douments, which include:
+This application website will provide instructions for submitting all supporting documents, which include:

 The National Human Genome Research Institute/Johns Hopkins Genetic Counseling Training Program is participating in the Genetic Counseling Admissions Match through National Matching Services (NMS) beginning with admissions for Fall 2018.
 The GC Admissions Match has been established to enhance the process of placing applicants into positions in masters-level genetic counseling programs that are accredited by the Accreditation Council for Genetic Counseling (ACGC).
 The Match uses a process that takes into account both applicants' and programs' preferences.
 All applicants must first register for the Match with NMS before applying to participating genetic counseling graduate programs.
 At the conclusion of all program interviews, both applicants and programs will submit ranked lists of preferred placements to NMS according to deadlines posted on the NMS website.
 The binding results of the Match will be released to both applicants and programs simultaneously in late April.

 Please visit the NMS website to register for the match, review detailed information about the matching process, and to view a demonstration of how the matching algorithm works.